Version(s): 8.1, 8.0, 7.0

-Using the same example as above, you can now change it to a nested sort to see the products listed in order of sales within each region.
-The first thing we do is create a set that has a row for all Region/Product combinations.
-You can create a set by one of these methods:
+However, you may want to sort the products within each region instead.
+You can do that with nested sorting.
+Using the same example as above, you can now change it to a nested sort to see the categories listed in order of sales within each region.
+The first thing to do is create a combined field that has a row for all Region and Category field combinations.

+You'll see that now you have a nested sort where the categories are listed in order of sales within each region.
 The final view is shown below.
-You can see that Chairs & Chairmats are the third highest selling products in the Eastern region but in the West, Tables are the third best selling product.
+You can see that Chairs & Chairmats are the third highest selling category in the Eastern region but in the West, Tables are the third best selling product.

 Note: You may also want to change the formatting so that the row dividers are at the Region level instead of on every row.
 Select Format > Borders to open the Format window.

 Alternate Search Terms: sorting, sort, top n, nested, sort inside a group